tberlok/paicos/paper/paper.md

 the implementation of it found in the publicly available Cornerstone Octree GPU-library [@Keller2023].
-Using our SPH-like implementation on an [Nvidia A100 GPU](https://www.nvidia.com/en-us/data-center/a100/), it takes 0.15 seconds to project 93 mio. particles onto an image plane with $2048^2$ pixels.
-This speed enables interactive data exploration.
+Using our SPH-like implementation on an [Nvidia A100 GPU](https://www.nvidia.com/en-us/data-center/a100/), it takes less than a second to project 100 mio. particles onto an image plane with
+$4096^2$ pixels.
+This
+speed enables interactive data exploration.
 We provide an example IPython widget illustrating this feature.
 Finally, we note that the returned images include physical units and can be used for scientific analysis.